Apply for a Sussex PGCE or School Direct courses via UCAS Teacher Training,

-Whilst the PGCE Secondary is offered as a distinct route to QTS, School Direct trainees in partnership schools also have the opportunity to follow the same course and receive the same award.
+Whilst the PGCE Secondary is offered as a distinct route to QTS, School Direct trainees in our partnership schools also have the opportunity to follow the same course and receive the same award.

 During the course you will learn to:

-- express the values, virtues and expectations of successful professionals challenging learners to fulfill their potential and enjoy learning
+- express the values, virtues and expectations of successful professionals, challenging learners to fulfill their potential and enjoy learning

 - secure a strong subject knowledge and critical appreciation of the curriculum and pedagogy in subject specialisms

-- plan, teach and reflect upon successful teaching and learning strategies and their impact on pupil progress
+- plan, teach and reflect upon successful teaching and learning strategies, and their impact on pupil progress

 - anticipate and respond to the different learning, motivation and personal abilities and needs of individuals, groups and classes